-Pallet flow rack, also known as “gravity flow,” is a FIFO (first in, first out) dynamic storage system.
+Pallet flow rack is a FIFO (first in, first out) dynamic storage system.
 With pallet flow, you can achieve high-density storage while maintaining a FIFO retrieval order.
 Pallet flow racking maximizes actual storage space by minimizing aisles.
 Pallet flow systems can be designed to hold up to 20 pallets deep in one lane and allow for quick and efficient inventory turnover.

 Customization is the key to effective pallet flow racking systems and manufacturers offer different types of rollers designed to serve different applications.
 Some manufacturers can even customize their pallet flow racks with speed controller capacities that are uniquely designed for users’ product weight ranges.

 We have decades of experience designing pallet flow systems.
 We’re here to help you create a system that exceeds your expectations and improves your storage efficiency.
 Ready to move forward with your pallet flow project?
 Get in touch today to learn more or get a quote.

 Full-width rollers: Because of their width of support, these are ideal for applications with multiple pallet sizes for products.
 Full-width rollers are also the most flexible pallet flow roller option available on the market.

 Magnum (Poly) Wheel Rollers: These are the most durable type of pallet flow roller available.
 Magnum wheel rollers are ideal for pallet loads reaching over 3,000 pounds and are perfect for freezer storage applications.

 Skate Wheel Rollers: Skate wheel rollers are typically used with standard wood pallets in pallet flow systems that have short lanes.
 Skate wheel rollers are generally the most cost-effective pallet flow roller option.